 - Groups who fail to meet any of the above standards and/or who are denied recognition by the Vice President of Student Development must wait a minimum of one calendar year before they may re-enter the Greek recognition process.

-- Privileges of Phase V - Recognition status will include: All probationary privileges, reservation privileges for showcases in the Hunt College Union, official participation in intramurals, recognition displays around campus, recognition by the college media when positive contributions are made to the College and the local community, and organizational letter displays in the dining halls.
-Additionally, members will be recognized at the semi-annual scholarship reception, and the chapter will be eligible to be recognized as the Greek Organization of the Year.
+- Privileges of Phase V - Recognition status will include: All probationary privileges, reservation privileges for showcases in the Hunt College Union, official participation in intramurals, recognition displays around campus, recognition by the college media when positive contributions are made to the College and local community, and organizational letter displays in the dining halls.
+Additionally, members will be recognized at the semi-annual scholarship reception, and the chapter will be eligible to be recognized as the Greek organization of the Year.

 Phase VI - Rebuilding Phase (Optional)

 Chapters will have the option of participating in a rebuilding phase if their number of active members is low enough that the chapter has trouble meeting their requirements.
 Rebuilding chapters will be listed on all Greek publications including posters, pamphlets, the IGC website, etc. They will be allowed to reserve rooms on campus for meeting and recruitment events.